jackyko1991/vnet-tensorflow/README.md

 This is a Tensorflow implementation of the [V-Net](https://arxiv.org/abs/1606.04797) architecture used for 3D medical imaging segmentation.
 This code adopts the tensorflow graph from https://github.com/MiguelMonteiro/VNet-Tensorflow.
 The whole code covers training, evaluation and prediction modules for a 3D medical image segmentation.

 ### Visual Represetation of Network
-This is an example a network this code implements.
+This is an example of network this code implements.
 ![VNetDiagram](VNetDiagram.png)

 ### Features
 - 3D data processing ready
-- Augumented patching technique, required less image input
+- Augumented patching technique, required less image input for training
 - Multichannel input and multiclass output
 - Generic image reader with SimpleITK support (Currently only support .nii/.nii.gz format for convenience, easy to expand to DICOM)
 - Medical image pre-post processing with SimpleITK filters
-- Easy network replace structure
+- Easy network replacement structure
-- Sørensen and Jaccard similarity measurement
+- Sørensen and Jaccard similarity measurement as golden standard in medical image segmentation benchmarking
 - Utilizing medical image headers to retrive space and orentation info after passthrough the network

 ## Development Progress